synman/OctoPrint-Servospindle/README.md

 # OctoPrint-Servospindle

-Servo Spindle enables you to control a "servo" (typically an Electronic Speed Controller) triggered off of GRBL gcode commands sent to and the status reported by your CNC machine.
+Servo Spindle enables you to control a "servo" (typically an Electronic Speed Controller) triggered off of GRBL gcode commands sent to your CNC machine and the status the machine reports for spindle mode and spindle speed.

 ## Setup